Stanford-Health/wearipedia/docs/source/index.rst

 :ref:`Tutorials <tutorials>`
 ----------------------------

-Tutorials are the best place to start for anyone new to SymPy or one of Wearipedia's features.
+Tutorials are the best place to start for anyone new to Wearipedia or one of Wearipedia's features.

 :ref:`How-to Guides <guides>`